 Seeds are Cheap

-I allowed each of my children to pick a few packets of seeds.
-I personally selected vegetables that were easy to reproduce such as bell peppers.
-I didn’t spend much at all.
+I allowed each of my children to pick a few packets of seeds and selected vegetables that were easy to reproduce such as bell peppers.
+Everything was very cheap.
 I was quite impressed with the vegetable selection of my children and pondered why they were so excited to eat fresh veggies when they wouldn’t even touch the ones we’d bought from the shops.
 Depending on the plant, you want to make sure you have enough room for growth.
 Watermelons and pumpkins usually require greater space due to the sheer size of the fruits, and because the plants vine outwards.

 T4APXfp